AtharvaRGhadge/sales-dashboard-nextjs/README.md

   5)Navigate to:
   /dashboard

-** Deployment
+** Deployment-

  The project can be deployed on Vercel
  Push the code to GitHub
  Import the repository into Vercel
  Deployment happens automatically on each push